AlwaysHungrie/mini-task-tracker/frontend/README.md

  - Uses react query for optimistic updates and caching
  - Uses react context for state management
  - Uses next api routes for server actions
+ - Filtering based on status and due date
+ - Create, update and delete tasks.
+And toggle task completion status